 This incident began an ordeal which continues today.
 It took 10 months, 8 different physicians, multiple visits to the hospital and dozens of tests before being diagnosed with Cardiac Sarcoidosis.
 In my search for answers, I found an online support group (Inspire.com) where I met some amazing people who were experiencing serious physical problems and fighting the mental battles of trying to remain positive in the face of a painful and life-threatening situation.
 Their narratives of pain, suffering and perseverance provided both information and inspiration for me as I learned to live with this debilitating disease that so few people (including many doctors) knew much (if anything) about.
-Some of their stories can be found on this site and will give you an idea of the physical and mental toll that Sarcoidosis can take.
+Some of their stories can be found on this site and will give you an idea of the physical and mental toll that serious illness and injury can have on people’s lives.

 What I learned is that getting better can encompass many different facets of your life.
 I compiled definitive actions based on my experiences (and experiments) into five categories.
 I call them “the 5 F’s.”
 As a patient, we have more ability than we think to involve Family, Friends, Faith, Fitness (mental and physical) and Fun into our own plan for getting better.
 Furthermore, there is a lot more that friends, family, nurses, doctors and other caregivers can do to help any patient(s) get better.
 For example, the quality of the interactions between nurse and patient are critical to both the mental and physical well-being of the patient and nurses in a hospital setting.
 These lessons and actions formed the basis for my book Getting Better.
 The book speaks not only to patients, but also to their families, friends and caregivers.